 Steve Jobs’ view on A, B and C players

-Read also some thoughts on A players, B player and C players in a previous blog entry.
-This in particular suggests that incompetents should be removed from hiring or you will end up lowering the bar.
+^ That from a previous blog entry.
+A’s, B’s and C’s in particular suggests that incompetents should be removed from hiring or you will end up lowering the bar.
 Steve Jobs may have been one of many that was preempting the later findings of Dunning and Kruger.

 Ars Technica revisited why incompetents think they’re awesome (May 25th, 2012)